Miss Sabrina Mahisha

 Some changes have been brought to the Income Tax Ordinance (ITO), 1984.
 The changes have been shortly discussed below:

-xxiv) Limit of excess perquisites: Section 30(e) of the ITO, has been amended.
+Section 30(e) of the ITO has been amended.
 Now an employer will enjoy the benefit of section 30 of the ITO, if his expenditure of perquisites under section 2(45) to any employee exceeds BDT 1,000,000 (ten lakhs only), instead of the earlier amount of tk.
 5,50,000 (Five lakhs fifty thousand only.

-xxvi) Deemed income (Receipt of loan or gift): Deposits received by a Bank or a financial institution or an organization registered with Micro Credit Regulatory Authority or NGO Affairs Bureau shall not be deemed to be an income under section 19 (21).
-Moreover, any loan or gift is received from the spouse or parents (or sons or daughters) of the Assessee, and a banking channel or a formal channel is involved in the process of such loan or gift shall not be deemed an income under the above-mentioned section.
+Deposits received by a bank by a financial institution or an organization registered with the Micro Credit Regulatory Authority or NGO Affairs Bureau shall not be deemed to be an income under section 19 (21).
+Moreover, any loan or gift received from the spouse or parents (or sons or daughters) of the Assessee and a banking channel or a formal channel involved in the process of such loan or gift shall not be deemed an income under the section mentioned above.

-xxvii) 5% special reserve: As Section 29(1)(v) has been deleted, therefore 5% special reserve created by Financial Institution will be admissible from now.
+As Section 29(1)(v) has been deleted, the 5% special reserve created by the Financial Institution will be admissible from now on.

-xxviii) Tax impact on scheme of Amalgamation: Section 32 (5A) has been inserted.
-The tax shall not be imposed upon any capital gain that arises from the transfer of a capital asset in a scheme of amalgamation.
-However, any consideration received by the shareholders of the amalgamating companies in any manner other than the shares of the amalgamated company shall be subject to applicable tax.
-Moreover, Tax exemption of capital gain from Govt.
-Securities under section 32(7), are no longer in force.
+xxviii) Tax impact on scheme of AmalgAmalgamationtion 32 (5A) has been inserted.
+The tax shall not be imposed upon any capital gain that arises from the transfer of a capital asset in a scheme of amalgAmalgamationever, any consideration received by the shareholders of the amalgamating companies in any manner other than the shares of the amalgamated company shall be subject to applicable tax.
+Moreover, tax exemption of capital gain from the government Securities under section 32(7) is no longer in force.

-xxix) Requirement of submission of audit report: Section 35 has slightly been amended, previously this provision was applicable to all the companies under the Companies Act, 1913or the Companies Act, 1994 which is amended by “Company” under section 2(20) of the ITO.
-Hence, it is mandatory for the “Company” under section 20(2) of the ITO, to submit the audit report with the income tax return.
+Section 35 has slightly been amended; previously, this Provision was applicable to all the companies under the Companies Act, 1913 or the Companies Act, 1994, which is amended by “Company” under section 2(20) of the ITO.
+Hence, it is mandatory for the “Company” under section 20(2) of the ITO to submit the audit report with the income tax return.

-xxx) Business loss & Unabsorbed Depreciation for the amalgamated company: Subsection 8 has been inserted to Section 42 of the ITO, by which the amalgamated company is given the right to carry forward the accumulated loss and unabsorbed deprecation of ambulating company.
+Subsection 8 has been inserted into Section 42 of the ITO, by which the amalgamateCompanyny is given the right to carry forward the accumulated loss and unabsorbed deprecation of ambulatinCompanyny.

-xxxi) New Conditions for availing of Exemption/Reduced rate facilities: Some new conditions have been added to the 44 (5) (a).
+Some new conditions have been added to the 44 (5) (a).
 The new conditions are:

-a) All the receipts, from the exempted source of income or income subject to a reduced rate of tax, through bank transfer, shall be received
+a) All the receipts from the exempted Source of income or income subject to a reduced rate of tax through bank transfer shall be received

 b) In case of failure to comply with the provision of chapter VII, may restrain from getting the benefit of exemption under section 44 of ITO, 1984.

-xxxii) Failure to submit return under Chapter VII: Proviso (a) of Section 52 has been amended.
-As per the updated provision, in case of failure to submit proof of submission of return at the time of making payment, or if the payee does not receive payment by bank transfer.
+Proviso (a) of Section 52 has been amended.
+As per the updateProvisionon, in case of failure to submit proof of submission of return at the time of making payment, or if the payee does not receive payment by bank transfer.
 In such cases, the TDS rate shall be fifty percent (50%) higher than the normal TDS rate.

-xxxiii) New Deducting Authorities: Hotel, resort, community centers and transport agencies having annual turnover exceeding BDT One Crore, have been added as Deducting Authorities, in relation to Section 52 of the ITO.
+Hotels, resorts, community centers, and transport agencies having an annual turnover exceeding BDT One Crore have been added as Deducting Authorities in relation to Section 52 of the ITO.

-xxxiv) TDS on certain services: The below-mentioned changes have been brought to the Section 52 AA:
+The below-mentioned changes have been brought to Section 52 AA:

 a) The higher rate based on a base value exceeding 25 lakh has been omitted.